MooersLab/pymolsnips/README.md

 This file is stored in the home directory in a hidden folder called .config.
 The full path is `~.config/gedit/snippets/pymol.xml`.

+<h3> micro (Universal) </h3>
+[micro](https://github.com/zyedidia/micro) is like the nano editor but on steroids.
+Nonetheless, it is easier to use than vim or emacs.
+It is a terminal based editor that has a number of plugins available including one for snippets https://github.com/tommyshem/micro-snippets-plugin.
+You do have to compile it to install it.
+You need to have Node.js installed.
+On the Mac, it is best to use it with the free iterm2.app terminal emulator.
+Install the snippets by entering `control-E` in micro to open a command panel and then enter the command `plugin install snippets`.
+The snippets follow the format of the vim-snippets https://github.com/honza/vim-snippets.
+All of the snippets for one language are in a single file.
+The ultisnips library above should work with this editor.

 <h3> snipmate (for vim, universal) </h3>